Benign Flame: Saga of Love – 2

 Whereas the effervescence of Sandhya’s ethereal beauty was apparent at espial, the magnetism of Roopa’s charm compelled for its conjuration in interaction.
 The friends became a great hit with the boys who tried to befriend them.
 However, whenever accosted by a lad, Roopa tended to turn into a bundle of nerves.

-‘When I could get on well with boys at school,’ wondered Roopa, ‘why am I ill at ease with them, now?
-Oh, won’t the way they look at me make me feel different and diffident too!’
+‘When I could get on well with boys at school, why am I ill at ease with them, now?
+But the way they look at me make me feel different and diffident, won’t they?’ wondered Roopa.